Last updated: May, 2022

 The Big Bang brought existence into being like a giant firework, creating expansion.
 This explosion would have been at (or greater than, as is now being proposed) the speed of light, where time apparently stands still.
 So for the radiating particles of emr out there in the universe today, in essence, it never really happened.
 They are cavorting across the cosmos in a coma.
 But for those which collided and slowed down in the wake of that explosion, it did happen because light does actually take a certain length of time to traverse a distance -– it has velocity.

 The Big Bang: The birth of a cosmos that came into being from some immense ejection or emergence of matter.
 An elegant theory.
 From where came this energy is beyond the scope of the theory.
 To look into such a problem might derail the entire concept, as alluded to earlier in Chapter 3.
 Infinity, where cycles and their elimination of barriers and limits like beginnings and ends was discussed.

 Something from nothing is hard to justify.
 For now that problem page in the theory has been left blank, although in a cosmological cycle of time a big bang may simply be the moment when a collapse of matter, big or small, reaches infinite compression and explodes outward anew, continuing the whole process.

 If space-time is a fully contained and independent, cyclical manifestation, then a forever expanding universe does not fit the bill.
-A block universe where all of time already exists does not have loose ends and faltering finalities.
+A block universe where all of time already exists does not have loose ends and faltering finalities, a far more reasonable summary.

 Our existence – our Universe – is a contained entity.
 It has always existed, is the assertion of this work, Time's Paradigm.
 The need to suggest a beginning, so we can get to grips with this extraordinary world we live in, is helpful in facing present challenges but should not be classed as absolute; it will no doubt become a spring-board for future theories.